When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Tender Breasts and Sore Nipples

-Are you waking up and finding your breasts are a bit more tender than usual?
-You might even find your favorite, most comfortable bra doesn’t give you any relief.
+Do you wake up feeling like your breasts are heavier or more tender than usual?
+You might find your favorite bra suddenly feels like a torture device.

 2. Fatigue

-Cramps are also quite normal during early pregnancy.
-You might feel these cramps as a mild pressure or a quick, sharp pain.
-They could even be felt as soon as the egg nestles into the uterus, at about 6 DPO.
+You might feel a mild pressure, pricking, or a quick, sharp pain.
+This can occur as the egg nestles into the uterine wall, typically between 6 and 10 DPO.

 5. Frequent Urination